silarsis/rp-python-client/docs/DefaultApi.md

 return access token upon successful basic auth

-Send username and password as basic auth and you will get back an RP-TOKEN value.
+Send username and password as basic auth and you will get back an access_token value.
 Add that value to the Headers of all subsequent calls (see api_key security definition above) as your authenticated token.

 ### Example
 ```python
 from __future__ import print_statement
 import time